janhesters/mock-function/README.md

 yarn add --dev mock-function
 ```

-Then import it in your tests.
+Import it in your tests.

 ```ts
 import fn from 'mock-function';